apache/fineract/README.md

     docker rm -f mariadb-10.9

-Beware that this database container database keeps its state inside the container and not on the host filesystem.
+<br>Beware that this database container database keeps its state inside the container and not on the host filesystem.
 It is lost when you destroy (rm) this container.
 This is typically fine for development.
-See [Caveats: Where to Store Data on the database container documentation](https://hub.docker.com/_/mariadb) re. how to make it persistent instead of ephemeral.
+See [Caveats: Where to Store Data on the database container documentation](https://hub.docker.com/_/mariadb) re. how to make it persistent instead of ephemeral.<br>

 Tomcat v9 is only required if you wish to deploy the Fineract WAR to a separate external servlet container.
 Note that you do not require to install Tomcat to develop Fineract, or to run it in production if you use the self-contained JAR, which transparently embeds a servlet container using Spring Boot.
 (Until FINERACT-730, Tomcat 7/8 were also supported, but now Tomcat 9 is required.)

-IMPORTANT: if you use MySQL or MariaDB
+<br>IMPORTANT: If you use MySQL or MariaDB
 ============

-Recently (after release 1.7.0) we introduced improved date time handling in Fineract.
+Recently (after release `1.7.0`), we introduced improved date time handling in Fineract.
 Date time is from now on stored in UTC and we are enforcing UTC timezone even on the JDBC driver, e. g. for MySQL:

 ```
 serverTimezone=UTC&useLegacyDatetimeCode=false&sessionVariables=time_zone=‘-00:00’